 Carefully remove all the lower leaves and branches that aren’t receiving proper sunlight any longer.
 Take each leaf or branch off using your razor-sharp pruning shears.
 You’ll make precision cuts that will heal quickly and minimize damage to the plant.

 After doing away with the lower limbs on your plant, it’s time to move up to the middle.
 Try and remove any short limbs, branches and leaves at the center of your plant if there are branches and leaves outside them.
 These interior sections won’t get much light and will grow poorly.

 While cutting away any of the lower leaves is a good start, you also need to take the time to clear away any dying leaves.
 The leaves discolor and die slowly and waste energy in the process.
 Removing them the moment you notice they are dying will keep your plant healthier and save energy for more important growth.
 Remember, clean grow rooms promote better harvests.

 After pruning a significant portion of your plant (no more than 1/3 at a time) give it time to heal fully before you prune again.
 Also make sure that you water your plant and feed it a nutrient solution immediately after pruning.
 Adding in this additional step helps avoid too much shock to your plant and minimizes the recovery period needed before you’ll see nice growth once again.

+Once you’ve practiced pruning for bigger yields, the process will become easier and more efficient.
 With proper technique, the right tools and good timing you can avoid a long spindly plant and instead end up with a wide and bushy plant that offers the best possible bud yields.
 Careful pruning and turning will increase your yields, and it will help you make the most of your light source and your available nutrients.